Are ready to see which books made the 2019 Read This Not That List? Find out which bestselling books I loved, and which overrated books I didn’t like.

 I tried my best to group the books into similar pairs.
-I started with the overrated books, and picked a bestseller I loved that would pair well with it.
+I started with the overrated books and picked a bestseller I loved that would pair well.

 Don’t agree with me.
 Let me know!
 I promise I can take it.
 I’d love to hear which bestsellers you think are overrated books and which are worth the hype.

 Coming off The Nightingale, her wildly successful World War II novel, Kristin Hannah’s next book explores the untamed wilds of Alaska.
 A recently returned Vietnam War POW, Ernt Allbright decides to move his family to the Alaskan frontier.
 At first, Alaska seems to be the answer to their prayers and just what Ernt needs.
 But when the harsh Alaskan winter approaches and Ernt’s mental state begins to deteriorate, his wife and daughter must fight to survive.
 A captivating, stay-up-all-night novel that is one of 2018’s best reads.
 Read more →